School/Prompt Engineering/Prompt Fundamentals

 • Keep examples concise but representative

-• 3-5 examples is usually the sweet spot (more isn't always better)
+• 3-5 examples is usually the sweet spot (more is not always better -- after about 5, you get diminishing returns and start eating into the context window)

 Exercises